Evan Brown (American football)

-Evan Brown (born September 16, 1996) is an American football guard and center for the Seattle Seahawks of the National Football League (NFL).
-He played college football at SMU.
+Evan Brown (born September 16, 1996) is an American professional guard for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the SMU Mustangs.

+Brown has played both center and guard in his NFL career.

 Professional career

 New York Giants

 Brown signed with the New York Giants as an undrafted free agent in 2018.
-He made the Giants final roster, but was inactive for every game his rookie season.
+Brown made the Giants' 53-man roster as a rookie and remained as an inactive reserve lineman for his rookie season.

 On August 31, 2019, Brown was waived by the Giants and was signed to the practice squad the next day.
 He was promoted to the active roster on November 9, 2019, but was waived two days later, before being re-signed to the practice squad.

 Miami Dolphins

 On December 4, 2019, Brown was signed by the Miami Dolphins off the Giants practice squad.
 He was released on March 18, 2020.

 Cleveland Browns

 On March 26, 2020, Brown was signed by the Cleveland Browns.
 He played in a total of five games with 17 special teams snaps played.
 Brown was waived on November 5, 2020.
 He was re-signed to the Browns' practice squad on November 7, 2020, and subsequently released once more on November 10, 2020.